DOCTRINE AND TENETS

 When led by the Holy Spirit the desire of the heart is about God not self, because the Holy Spirit controls your thinking and therefore your actions by the Word of God metabolized in your soul.
 The inhale/exhale of Bible Doctrine is mandated for this purpose…this IS GOD’S PLAN FOR ALL BELIEVERS.

 We believe that God the Holy Spirit, in grace and apart from human merit, gives spiritual gifts to believers.
 These gifts include Pastors, Teachers, Evangelists, Administrators and others.
 Some gifts ceased after the Canon of Scripture was completed such as apostleship, prophecy, speaking in tongues, interpreting tongues, healing as the working of man, and the working of miracles by mankind.
-Though the spiritual gifts of miracles and healing have ceased, God may and does heal and miraculously cure or intervene by direct action at His sole discretion and not as a result of anything man does, except through prayer (Isaiah 46:10; Matthew 28:18; Romans 12:4-8; I Corinthians 12:13; Ephesians 4:7-12; James 5:16).
+Though the spiritual gifts of miracles and healing have by men have ceased, God may and does heal and miraculously cure or intervene by direct action at His sole discretion and not as a result of anything man does, except through prayer (Isaiah 46:10; Matthew 28:18; Romans 12:4-8; I Corinthians 12:13; Ephesians 4:7-12; James 5:16).
 Man’s prayer has no power, it is God’s Power that heals.
+Prayer is the exercise of faith.

-Religion is man working, man performing his deeds, earning his way to heaven.
-Religion, therefore, is Satan’s counterfeit gospel – known as the “Gospel of Works.”
-If even one person could work their way to heaven, then Christ died in vain.
-It is because Christ died that we know there is no other way to God (John 14:6).
-Christ died just for you.
 Believe in Christ not yourself, not your being a good person.
 Being a good person is wonderful, but it does not save you!
 Being a good person is how you live the Christian life after you have accepted Christ.
 Faith in Christ saves you!
 Doing good deeds follows FAITH IN CHRIST.
-Once saved, your good deeds are then acceptable as obedience.
+Once saved, your good deeds are then acceptable as obedience and service.

 CHRIST AS LORD

-When we accept Christ as Saviour, we also receive Christ as Lord instantly.
-Serving our Lord is a lifetime of learning and experiencing the Leadership of the Holy Spirit.
+When we accept Christ as Savior, we also receive Christ as Lord instantly.
+Serving our Lord is a lifetime of learning.
 Living the Christian Life is a learning process guided by the Holy Spirit in us.
 We learn how to respect and glorify God the Father, God the Son and God the Holy Spirit.
-Christ as Lord of our life teaches us by the Holy Spirit and Bible Doctrine how to serve others in a way that brings honor and testimony of God’s Perfect Love.
-Allowing Christ to be our Lord is a learning experience, even though Christ becomes our Lord the instant we believe in Him.
-So, Christ becomes our Saviour and Lord, but we learn to let Him be Lord of our life.
-This learning process involves a lifetime of trial and error….but (POSITIONALLY) Christ always remains our Lord regardless of our issues.
-EXPERIENTIALLY we learn to let Christ be Lord.
-We are successful as servants to our Lord and others when we log time in fellowship – (sins named).
+The Holy Spirit does all the work for living the Christian Life.
+Allowing Christ to be Lord is a learning experience, even though Christ becomes our Lord the instant we believe in Him.
+This learning process involves a lifetime of trial and error….but POSITIONALLY Christ always remains our Lord regardless of our issues.
+EXPERIENTIALLY we learn what that means…..to let Christ be Lord.
+We are to be servants to our Lord and others.
 Christ is our Servant King.
 We are to be His servants to a lost and dying world.
 Serve God…serve others.

 SIN NOT THE ISSUE – FAITH IS THE ISSUE